-OPERATION: The smoke alarm is operating once the alarm is activated (see Section 3) and testing is complete.
-When products of combustion are sensed, the unit sounds a loud 85db outsating alarm until the air is cleared.
+OPERATION: The smoke alarm is operating once a fresh battery is installed and testing is complete.
+When products of combustion are sensed, the unit sounds a loud (85db) temporal alarm until the air is cleared

-SMART HUSHTM CONTROL: The SMART HUSHTM feature has the capability of temporarily desensitizing the alarm circuit for approximately 8 minutes.
-This feature is to be used only when a known alarm condition, such as smoke from cooking, activates the alarm.
-The smoke alarm is desensitized by pushing the HUSH® button on the smoke alarm cover.
-If the smoke is not too dense, the alarm will silence immediately and the red LED will illuminate for 1.5 seconds every 8 seconds for 8 minutes.
+HUSH CONTROL: The "HUSH" feature has the capability of temporarily desensitizing the alarm circuit for approximately 10 minutes.
+This feature is to be used only when a known alarm condition, such as smoke from cooking activates the alarm.
+The smoke alarm is desensitized by pushing the "HUSH" button on the smoke alarm cover.
+If the smoke is not too dense, the alarm will silence immediately and the red LED will flash every 2 seconds for approximately 10 minutes.
 This indicates that the alarm is in a temporarily desensitized condition.
-The smoke alarm will automatically reset after approximately 8 minutes and sound the alarm if particles of combustion are still present.
-The SMART HUSHTM feature can be used repeatedly until the air has been cleared of the condition causing the alarm.
-Pushing the test/reset button on the alarm will end the temporarily desensitized period.
+The smoke alarm will automatically reset after approximately 10 minutes, and sound the alarm if smoke is still present.
+The "HUSH" feature can be used repeatedly until the air has been cleared of the condition causing the alarm.
+Pushing the test/reset button on the alarm will end the hush period.

-NOTE: DENSE SMOKE WILL OVERRIDE THE SMART HUSHTM CONTROL FEATURE AND SOUND A CONTINUOUS ALARM.
+NOTE: DENSE SMOKE WILL OVERRIDE THE HUSH CONTROL FEATURE AND SOUND A CONTINUOUS ALARM.

-CAUTION: BEFORE USING THE ALARM SMART HUSHTM FEATURE, IDENTIFY THE SOURCE OF THE SMOKE AND BE CERTAIN A SAFE CONDITION EXISTS.
+CAUTION: BEFORE USING THE ALARM HUSH FEATURE.
+IDENTIFY THE SOURCE OF THE SMOKE AND BE CERTAIN A SAFE CONDITION EXISTS.

-FLASHING LED LIGHT: This smoke alarm is equipped with a flashing red indicator light with four modes of operation:
+LED INDICATOR: This smoke alarm is equipped with a red LED indicator.
+The red LED is located under the test button and has several modes of operation.